ilsaf13/lockscreen/readme.txt

 Supported commands:
-   	set unlockTime <HH:mm> - sets unlock time on clients set serverTime - sends server time in milliseconds to clients to synchronize unlock time.
+   	set unlockTime <HH:mm> - sets unlock time on clients.
+Set unlock time to -1 makes it undefined again. set serverTime - sends server time in milliseconds to clients to synchronize unlock time.
 Does not take into account network latency! set pinCode <5 chars pin code> - sets pin code on clients used to stop alt+tab stopper